 Promoting Global Women’s Empowerment and Access to Health Care

 Congresswoman Speier believes that our world is safer and more prosperous when women are educated, have access to health care, and can participate in the global economy.
-She opposes the Trump Administration’s reinstatement and expansion of the Global Gag Rule, which blocks foreign nongovernmental organizations (NGOs) that receive U.S. health aid from providing referrals for abortion services with their own funding.
-Research shows that by limiting access to care, this policy has previously led to a 14 percent decrease in contraceptive use, 12 percent increase in pregnancies, and 40 percent increase in abortion rates.
-She is a cosponsor of H.R.
-1055, the Global HER Act, which would permanently repeal the Global Gag Rule.
+She supports the Biden Administration’s repeal of the Global Gag Rule, which blocked foreign nongovernmental organizations (NGOs) that received U.S. health aid from providing referrals for abortion services with their own funding.
+Research shows that by limiting access to care, the previous administration’s disastrous policy led to a 14 percent decrease in contraceptive use, 12 percent increase in pregnancies, and 40 percent increase in abortion rates.
+However, she believes that more work must be done to ensure that future administrations do not reinstate the Global Gag Rule.
+She is a proud cosponsor of the Global HER Act, which would permanently repeal the Global Gag Rule.

-Congresswoman Speier strongly opposes the Trump Administration’s unilateral cuts to the UN Population Fund (UNFPA), which works in more than 150 countries to end preventable maternal deaths, provide voluntary family planning, combat gender-based violence such as child marriage, and train health care workers.
-Speier led a letter with 145 of her colleagues urging the Administration to reverse its decision to withhold U.S. funding.
+Congresswoman Speier strongly supports President Biden’s decision to re-fund the UN Population Fund (UNFPA), which works in more than 150 countries to end preventable maternal deaths, provide voluntary family planning, combat gender-based violence such as child marriage, and train health care workers.
+Last Congress, Speier led a letter with 145 of her colleagues urging the previous administration to reverse its decision to withhold U.S. funding.

 Congresswoman Speier also supports efforts to educate girls worldwide, eradicate gender-based violence, promote women’s participation in peace and security efforts, and ensure their access to jobs and an economic marketplace free from discrimination.